ONSdigital/sdg-indicators/_pages/cookies.md

 ### Cookies that measure website use

-We use Google Analytics to measure how you use the website so we can improve it based on user needs.
-Google Analytics and set cookies that store anonymised information about:
+We use Google Analytics and Hotjar to measure how you use the website so we can improve it based on user needs.
+Google Analytics and Hotjar set cookies that store anonymised information about:

 - how you got to the site
 - the pages you visit on sdgdata.gov.uk and how long you spend on each page
 - what you click on while you are visiting the site
 - the way in which you interact with a page
+- whether you have participated in a Hotjar survey

-We do not allow Google to use or share the data about how you use this site.
+We do not allow Google or Hotjar to use or share the data about how you use this site.

 You can [opt out of Google Analytics tracking by following these instructions](https://tools.google.com/dlpage/gaoptout).